Alejogb1/job-board/blog-data/family-metrics-scylla-implementation.md

 ```
 This code creates a latency metric family that adds a list of latencies to the metric itself.
 Then when exposing the data the histogram is built and filled with the latency values.
 This is pretty common to see in metrics systems because this can give you a better representation of the actual behavior of the system than just an average or a max value.
 Also Prometheus can create nice graphs with histogram data.

-Alright so that’s pretty much it the idea is to group metrics of the same type into a family so your monitoring code is cleaner and its easy to keep track of what is being monitored.
+so that’s pretty much it the idea is to group metrics of the same type into a family so your monitoring code is cleaner and its easy to keep track of what is being monitored.
 There isn't a single right way to do it and it will depend on what you are actually trying to achieve with your monitoring.

 Now for a few tips from my past experiences here.
 When designing your metrics make sure you define labels wisely.
 Too many labels will increase cardinality and slow down your queries and too few labels will not give you enough data to actually troubleshoot anything.
 Its all about finding the right balance.
 Second thing try to use well-defined metric names so other people can understand what they mean and what they represent.
 We have all worked with code that uses strange metrics names and that is never fun to debug.